akashkapoor0001/Code-Collaboration-WebApp/README.md

 ***To run Code Collaboration locally, follow these steps:***

 Clone the repository to your local machine using git clone https://github.com/akashkapoor0001/Code-Collaboration-WebApp.
+Run the index.html file by using the Go Live button in the VS Code Editor.

 **Technologies Used**
 HTML